ggirelli/GPSeq-RadiCal/README.md

 * Allows for normalization in a chromosome-wise fashion too, instead of only library-wise.
 * Normalization factors are calculated **after** outlier removal, not before.
+* Masking is performed **before** binning, but **after** the normalization factors are calculated.
+In this way, reads from masked regions still count for normalization purposes, while they are masked out from chromosome-wide analysis.

 ## Desired features